List of airlines of the United States

-This is a list of airlines which have an air operator's certificate issued by the Federal Aviation Administration of the United States.
+This is a list of airlines that have an air operator's certificate issued by the Federal Aviation Administration of the United States.

 Note: Destinations in bold indicate primary hubs, those in italic indicate secondary hubs, and those with regular font indicate focus cities.
-For legacy carriers American, Delta, and United, the most strategic/well connected hubs are shown as Primary Hubs.
+For legacy carriers American, Delta, and United, the most strategic/well connected hubs are shown as primary hubs.